Layr-Labs/eigenlayer-docs/docs/developers/avs-developer-guide.md

 ---

-## What is an Actively Validated Service (AVS)?
+## What is an Autonomous Verifiable Service (AVS)?

-An Actively Validated Service (AVS) on EigenLayer is a decentralized service built on Ethereum that provides custom validation mechanisms of off-chain operations.
+An Autonomous Verifiable Service (AVS) on EigenLayer is a decentralized service built on Ethereum that provides custom validation mechanisms of off-chain operations.
 Please see the [Intro to EigenLayer](https://docs.eigenlayer.xyz/eigenlayer/overview/) for background context on the broader EigenLayer ecosystem.

 An AVS is composed of on-chain contracts for validation and an off-chain network of Operators.
 Operators execute the service on behalf of the AVS and then post evidence of their execution on-chain to the AVS contracts.
 Tasks can be initiated via on-chain contracts, off-chain via direct communication with the Operators, or via a task aggregator entity.